tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

     Backtrader

-        An old Python based framework for strategy backtesting and live execution. `Read more <https://www.backtrader.com/>`__.
+        An old Python based framework for strategy backtesting and live execution. `See documentation <https://www.backtrader.com/>`__.

+    Fastquant

+        Fastquant allows you to easily backtest investment strategies with as few as three lines of Python code.
+Its goal is to promote data driven investments by making quantitative analysis in finance accessible to everyone.
+Fastquant builds on the top of :term:`Backtrader`.
+See `Github repository <https://github.com/enzoampil/fastquant>`__.